Your ending can impact how the recipient remembers your email and can determine whether they respond to it.

 This is why you should vary your closing salutation across emails, changing it to match the tone of your conversation and the email message.

-To perfect your business email, try and find the closing that works best.
+To perfect your business email, try and find the closing paragraph that works best using A/B testing.

 What does this mean?

-Do this with multiple closings, see what works best, and try to figure out why!
+Do this with multiple closings; see what works best!

-It tells your recipient that you didn’t take the time to double-check your email before sending it.
-Or worse, that you didn’t pay attention in school and still aren’t paying attention in your professional role!
+It tells your email recipient that you didn’t take the time to double-check your message before sending it.

-That creates an unfavorable impression in their minds — which is not the desired result when you’re reaching out to them.
+Errors and typos in your email will create an unfavorable impression in their minds — which isn’t the desired result when you’re reaching out to them.

-That’s why it’s better to take five more minutes before sending your important email than noticing a glaring typo in your email five minutes after you’ve hit send.
+No matter how pointless it seems or how much time you’ve spent on each phrase, there’s always a chance of errors or improvements to make.
+That’s why it’s better to take five more minutes before sending your important email than to notice a glaring typo in your email five minutes after you’ve hit send.

 Let’s face it — even when you perfect your email communication or closing phrase, you’ll only enjoy a fractional improvement in your engagement and response rates.

-If you truly want to take your email outreach to the next level, you need a powerful email companion like GMass to improve your overall email performance!
+If you genuinely want to take your email outreach to the next level, you need a powerful email companion like GMass to improve your overall email performance!

-GMass is a powerful email outreach platform that’s used by employees from huge companies like Uber, LinkedIn, Twitter, and Google.
-Its mighty outreach capabilities allow you to send massive, personalized email campaigns right from your Gmail inbox.
+GMass is a powerful email outreach platform used by employees in huge companies like Uber, LinkedIn, Twitter, and Google.
+Its robust outreach capabilities allow you to send massive, personalized email campaigns right from your Gmail inbox.